langalex/picassol.co/the-build.md

 ## The Boat

 The boat is a [Mini 6.50](https://en.wikipedia.org/wiki/Mini_Transat_6.50), ocean-going, 6.50m long and 3m wide.
 It planes very easily, which means it can go a lot faster than its hull speed.
 By adding a 2.50m long bowsprit, the boat effectively becomes 8m long, which means it can carry a crazy amount of sail area.
 It's an extreme boat, designed for racing and fun.
 Not your average cruiser.

-<div class="video-container video-16-9"><iframe src="https://www.youtube.com/embed/zxJjbqEhPgc" frameborder="0" allowfullscreen></iframe></div>
+Here's a [video about the latest Mini from Pogo Structures, the Pogo 3](https://www.youtube.com/watch/zxJjbqEhPgc).

 ## Progress